GuanceCloud/datakit/internal/export/doc/en/inputs/host_healthcheck.md

 === "Kubernetes"

-    It supports modifying configuration parameters as environment variables (effective only when the DataKit is running in K8s daemonset mode, which is not supported for host-deployed DataKits):
+    It supports modifying configuration parameters as environment variables (effective only when the DataKit is running in K8s DaemonSet mode, which is not supported for host-deployed DataKits):

     | Environment Variable Name                              | Corresponding Configuration Parameter Item | Parameter Example                                                     |
     | :---                                 | ---              | ---                                                          |